Restrictive Procedures Plan

 - Parents should be notified the same day that a restrictive procedure is used.
 If this is not possible, there should be written or electronic notification within 2 days.
 If a restrictive procedure is used on two separate occasions in 30 days or when a pattern emerges, and it’s not included in the IEP or BIP the district must hold an IEP meeting of the team within 10 calendar days to conduct a review of the Functional Behavior Assessment data and consider developing or revising the behavioral interventions and supports as appropriate.

 - A Restrictive Procedures Reporting Form must be completed every time a restrictive procedure is used.
-(See attached form).
+Please see the Restrictive Procedures Reporting Form.

 *PCM - Professional Crisis Management